-14.(1) The Committee must carry out the following activities in respect of the financial administration of the First Nation:

-(a) annually review and recommend to the Council for approval a strategic plan and a multiyear financial plan;

-(b) review draft annual budgets and recommend them to the Council for approval;

-(c) on an ongoing basis, monitor the financial performance of the First Nation against the budget and report any significant variations to the Council;

-(d) review the quarterly financial statements and recommend them to the Council for approval;

-(e) review and make recommendations to the Council on the audited annual financial statements, including any special purpose reports;

-(f) carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the Committee's duties specified in this Law; and

-(g) perform any other duties of the Committee under this Law.

-(2) The Committee may make a report or recommendations to the Council on any matter respecting the financial administration of the First Nation that is not otherwise specified to be its responsibility under this Law.
+- 14.(1) The Committee must carry out the following activities in respect of the financial administration of the First Nation: - (a) annually review and recommend to the Council for approval a strategic plan and a multiyear financial plan; - (b) review draft annual budgets and recommend them to the Council for approval; - (c) on an ongoing basis, monitor the financial performance of the First Nation against the budget and report any significant variations to the Council; - (d) review the quarterly financial statements and recommend them to the Council for approval; - (e) review and make recommendations to the Council on the audited annual financial statements, including the audited annual financial statements respecting the local revenue account and any special purpose reports; - (f) carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the Committee's duties specified in this Law; and - (g) perform any other duties of the Committee under this Law. - (2) The Committee may make a report or recommendations to the Council on any matter respecting the financial administration of the First Nation that is not otherwise specified to be its responsibility under this Law.